bcumming/hpcadv-2025/slides.md

 ---

-# A word on documentation
+# on documentation...

-Our current documentation uses Confluence (don't try this at home)
+Our current documentation uses Confluence (don't try this at home):
-* only CSCS staff can edit docs
+* only CSCS staff can edit docs;
-* they have to use unfamiliar workflows to write, review and deploy docs
+* unfamiliar and awkward workflows to write, review and deploy docs;
-* the docs are not great, and user communities are creating parallel docs in markdown
+* the docs are not great -- user communities are creating parallel docs in markdown.

-We are moving to a GitHub repository with:
+CSCS are moving to a GitHub repository with:
-* a deployment pipeline that generates preview docs
+* deployment via CI/CD that generates preview docs;
-* familiar tools
+* familiar tools and workflows;
-* they can contribute to the whole documentation stack
+* everybody can also contribute to the documentation infrastructure;
 * staff are contributing much more enthusiastically already!

-If docs are structured around communities... will the contribute?
+**Open question**: if docs are structured around communities and platforms... will they contribute?

 ---

 <br>
 <br>